 Another restaurant that occupies what was previously, seemingly a house is Made in Blue.
 This restaurant offers Bulgarian-fusion dishes, like beef sausage bowls, Arabic bread with figs and blue cheese, vegan burgers, and more.
 Made in Blue is very friendly to vegetarians and vegans alike!
 Whatever is on their menu, you can bet that it’ll knock your socks off.
 I had some of the best pork ribs of my life at Made in Blue!

-Traditional decor was the first thing that I most fell in love with at Momo.
+Traditional decor was the first thing that I most fell in love with at Moma.
 Aside from the traditional decor, the dishes and appetizers were amazing.
 I had a traditional stuffed pepper dish, and we had a cheese spread that sealed our love for this city.
-My strongest memory from my meal at Momo, though, was the interactions with the delightful staff – particularly when we used our best Bulgarian to say “thank you” for the delicious meal!
+My strongest memory from my meal at Moma, though, was the interactions with the delightful staff – particularly when we used our best Bulgarian to say “thank you” for the delicious meal!
 This restaurant is just around the corner from the pedestrian mall, this is one not to miss!

 6. Villa Rosiche